The Best Coffee Tampers In The UK 2022

 There are two main reasons for this:

-Degree Tamping.
+Level Tamping.
 If you don’t get a extent surface when you tamp, you’re more likely to suffer from channeling, where the water finds paths of lesser resistance in the coffee, leading to uneven extraction, and poor tasting espresso coffee.

 The Best Coffee Tampers

-I’m going to split this into various tamper sizes due to the truth that unfortunately, this isn’t a one size fits all thing.
+I’m going to split this into various tamper sizes due to the reality that unfortunately, this isn’t a one size fits all thing.
 You need a tamper that fits your portafilter, and different espresso machines have different portafilter sizes.

 So, below, you’ll find tampers categorized by the espresso machines they’ll fit.
-If your machine isn’t listed, literally check the size of your portafilter, and you’ll then see which tampers you need to be looking at.
+If your machine isn’t listed, just check the size of your portafilter, and you’ll then see which tampers you need to be looking at.

-Please note, I’m putting each espresso machine into the appropriate category based on what I believe the tamper size to be.
+Please note, I’m putting each espresso coffee machine into the appropriate category based on what I believe the tamper size to be.

 I’d advise you measure the size of your portafilter, and/or the useless tamper part of your plastic scoop, just in case I’m acting on incorrect or out-of-date information.

-The Perfect 49mm Tampers
+The Best 49mm Tampers

 Compatible with:

-Swan Retro Pump Espresso coffee Machine
+Swan Retro Pump Espresso Machine

 Amazon Basics Espresso Machine (all variants)